I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hidport/ns-hidport--hid-minidriver-registration.md

 ## -description
-<p>The HID_MINIDRIVER_REGISTRATION structure contains registration information that a HID minidriver passes to the <a href="NULL">HID Client Drivers</a> when the minidriver registers with the class driver.</p>
+<p>The HID_MINIDRIVER_REGISTRATION structure contains registration information that a HID minidriver passes to the <a href="https://msdn.microsoft.com/E7C57273-B661-4B82-816E-E1466DAF67EA">HID Client Drivers</a> when the minidriver registers with the class driver.</p>

 ## -syntax